 Tie Line: Keeps ACDs or PBXs connected across wide areas that usually cannot sustain such connections.

-Time Series Analysis: By analyzing past data, effects of trend rates, and seasonal factors, a time series analysis helps to forecast future events relevant to the call center.
+Time Series Approach: By analyzing past data, effects of trend rates, and seasonal factors, a Time Series Approach to analysis helps to forecast future events relevant to the Call Center.

 Toll-Free: Making a call without charging a fee for a possible long-distance situation.
 800, 866, 888, and 877 dialing codes are all toll-free numbers.

 Traffic Engineering: In an effort to meet user requirements, traffic engineering facilitates smooth functioning.

 Traffic Study: Determines levels of Inbound and Outbound calls (traffic) that a Call Center is currently dealing with.
 Local and long-distance calls are included in the count of contracts that that study consists of.
 New system requirements are ascertained by using this data to foresee future traffic.

 Transmission Control Protocol/Internet Protocol (TCP/IP): Originally created to link contrary computers across various networks, TCP/IP are now common standards for commercial equipment and applications.
 In essence, TCP/IP govern the correspondence of sequential data.

 Trend Rate: In general, the rate of change anything can undergo from point A to point B. Contextually, the trend rate is calibrated as monthly/annual growth rate.